adaltas/node-nikita/packages/system/src/user/read.coffee.md

 ## Schema

     schema =
+      type: 'object'
+      properties:
         'target':
           type: 'string'
           description: '''
           Path to the passwd definition file, use the `getent passwd` by default which use to "/etc/passwd".
           '''
         'uid':
           oneOf: [
             type: 'integer'
           ,
             type: 'string'
           ]
           description: '''
           Retrieve the information for a specific user name or uid.
           '''

 ## Handler